Featured recordings

 Dreaming in the Sand

-Frrom Robbie James comes a classical piece, his String Quintet No. 3 in eight movements, performed live by Bentley String Quintet at New Benner Theatre in Brisbane.
-It evokes stories from the early period of colonisation through the lens of the dream of an ideal world made from two different cultures.
-The stories and the dream continue to shape Australia today.
+From Robbie James comes a classical piece, his String Quintet No. 3 in nine movements, performed live by Bentley String Quintet at New Benner Theatre in Brisbane.
+It visualises the early stages of colonisation through a dream of a nation founded on inclusivity.
+This enduring dream continues to shape Australia today.